 Share, Inc. (Share or the Organization) was formed in 1979.
-In 1983, Share became a nonprofit organization in the state of Washington by a group of caring people coming together with the common goal of caring for the homeless and hungry in the Vancouver area.
-The mission of Share is to lead the hungry and homeless to self-sufficiency by providing food, shelter, housing, education and compassion through the strength of its community.
+In 1983, Share became a nonprofit organization in the state of Washington by a group of caring people coming together with the common goal of caring for people experiencing homelessness and hunger in the Vancouver area.
+Share recently revised the mission statement to read: Share believes every person counts.
+Together, Share pursues a stronger community by building relationships, advocating for equitable access to housing and food stability while empowering every individual to grow and thrive.
 Share envisions a community without hunger, where all people have safe and adequate housing and the skills to enhance their quality of life.
 Share provides temporary, emergency, transitional and permanent housing as well as food, clothing, street outreach, case management and counseling to men, women and children.
-During the years ended December 31, 2019 and 2018, the Organization incurred program service expenses in the following major categories:
+COVID-19 had a significant effect on many of the programs Share operates.
+During the years ended December 31, 2020 and 2019, the Organization incurred program service expenses in the following major categories: